paolinadoleva/Breakout/README.md

 One of the most important aspects to creating a real-time project is to design it with various __[states](https://en.wikipedia.org/wiki/State_(computer_science))__ in mind.
 For our game, all a state means is that we have a past, a present, and a future that we need to be aware of.

-States all have a definitions (what they do), and a transition (how they change over time).
+States all have a definition (what they do), and a transition (how they change over time).
 These series of states make up a __state diagram__.
 For any large project, your should define your state diagram by hand before implementing it in code (e.g. creating a whiteboard sketch, Microsoft Visio diagram, etc).